List of The New York Times controversies: Columbia University applications hack and Zohran Mamdani

 The Guardian had identified "Crémieux" as Jordan Lasker a few months earlier, giving examples of his promotion of scientific racism and eugenics in his newsletter on Substack and of a co-authored paper another of the authors of which had been fired for misusing the data on which the paper relied.
-The Times was criticized for agreeing not to print his name and for its muted description of someone who had been described as a "white supremacist".
+The Times was criticized for agreeing not to print his name and for its muted description of someone who had been described as a "white supremacist."
 Margaret Sullivan, a former public editor for the Times, said the story was not newsworthy.
 It was also criticized for publishing hacked information.
 The Times had previously declined to publish hacked information that it received in 2024 about the Donald Trump 2024 presidential campaign from an alleged Iranian hack.

-Common Dreams, a progressive news organization, called the article a "hit piece".
+Common Dreams, a progressive news organization, called the article a "hit piece."
 The Verge criticized the Timess commitment to journalistic objectivity leading it to present a false balance in political news stories.
 The Verge also questioned why the Times had focused on Mamdani's college application instead of the hack itself, arguing that the hack was the bigger story and that the Times had obtained a new lead on the identity of the hacker through their source.

 Patrick Healy, the assistant managing editor for standards and trust at the Times, defended the article by saying "What matters most here is whether the information was true and factual—it was, confirmed by Mr. Mamdani; that it was independently confirmed; and that it is relevant to the public."

+The Silence That Meets the Rape of Palestinians (2026)

+On May 29 the National Jewish Advocacy Center (NJAC),seedking access to the Board decisions related to this column.
+To this day the New York Times did not respond, prompting the lawsuit that was filed in September 2026.
+Ynet reported conflicts within The New York Times after the publication of the op-ed, with management defending it but prosecution from Israel, reporters warning of damage to brand credibility, quoting one as saying "The Opinion Department is lowering the professional level of all of us".